We are committed to helping students develop visual and digital literacy from an early age.

 Deirdre Vertucci is a photographer and filmmaker who lives in New York.
 She received a BFA from Syracuse and an MA from the New York School.
 Her photographs and films have been exhibited across the US.
 She has been teaching photography, filmmaking and acting for the past eight years.

 Steven Hazlett is a photographer, teacher, and artist in resident based in New York City.
-He received his Bachelor of Arts Degree at SUNY Purchase college in 2013, teaches the art of photography at several non-profit organizations.
+He received his Bachelor of Arts Degree at SUNY Purchase college in 2013.
 His style of photography is heavily influenced by his photojournalistic background, and has been part of the Eddie Adams Workshop alumni since 2012, when he began is photographic career.
-Steven has worked with such clients as Alicia Keys, Jungle City Studios, Madison Square Garden, and many more.

 Fany de la Chica is an Andalusian (South of Spain) filmmaker based in New York.
 Her first shot documentary "Round Trip" was funded by the Spanish Culture Ministry, pre selected for the Goya Awards and broadcasted on Spain television.
 She is studying a MFA Directing/Screenwriting at Columbia University.